rodriguezda/capstone2017/README.md

 ## My Biggest Obstacles
 Time: I put this together yesterday
 Data: I started scraping on Saturday.
-That shit takes forever.
+That takes forever.
 I got through about 75% of what I wanted to get through.
 Data: I grabbed the wrong address column.
 I grabed the mailing address instead of the premise address. which mean some of the addresses are out of state. i had to drop those, they accounted for X. The ones that were instate matched the ones that were

 ### The Presentation